 This section summarizes the proposed institutional and organizational arrangements and responsibilities for the Project, and to implement the ESMP in order to complete subproject screening for environmental and social impacts and risks, consultations to evaluate and recommend mitigation measures, evaluation and clearance of due diligence documentation, and ESMP monitoring and implementation.
-The proposed institutional arrangements are shown on Error!
-Reference source not found. overleaf and summarized in the following narrative.
+Overleaf and summarized in the following narrative.